-Ideographs in D-Set are either the ones that cannot be checked automatically by the IDS checking algorithm or the ones whose attribute data have been questioned by member bodies or whose unification with other ideographs in the standard, working set(s) submitted to WG2 or current working set been proposed.
-For those ideographs that cannot be machine-checked by IDS matching, at least two non-submitter member bodies must check them manually to ensure that they are not unifiable with any ideographs in the standard, working set(s) submitted to WG2, or current working set.
+Ideographs in D-Set are either the ones that cannot be checked automatically by the IDS checking algorithm or the ones whose attribute data have been questioned by reviewers or whose unification with other ideographs in the standard, working set(s) submitted to WG2 or current working set has been proposed.
+For those ideographs that cannot be machine-checked by IDS matching, at least two non-submitter reviewers must check them manually to ensure that they are not unifiable with any ideographs in the standard, working set(s) submitted to WG2, or current working set.
 For those ideographs that might be unifiable with other ideographs, the submitters are requested to prepare arguments and evidence to show that such ideographs should be separately encoded.

 Possible Comment by IDS Checker Possible Conclusion Incomplete IDS IDS with extra character Component is not an ideograph IDS will be corrected and the character will be moved to M-set when next IDS-checking is done.
-Proper IDS cannot be generated and manual checking is needed.
-Possible Comment by a Reviewer Possible Conclusion Wrong Kangxi radical Wrong stroke count Wrong first stroke Data will be corrected.
-Proposal to correct data is not accepted, as it is an ambiguous case and the IRG agrees that the previous choice of XXLs original data are more appropriate.
+Proper IDS cannot be generated and manual Possible Comment by a Reviewer checking is needed.
+Possible Conclusion Wrong Kangxi radical Data will be corrected.
+Wrong stroke count Wrong first stroke Proposal to correct data is not accepted, as it is an ambiguous case and IRG agrees that the original data are more appropriate.
 Wrong IDS IDS will be corrected and checked by the IDS checker again.
 Correct IDS cannot be generated and manual checking is needed.
-May be unifiable with U+xxxxx (standardized ideograph) Unified with U+xxxx and a new source will be added to U+xxxx.
+May be unifiable with U+xxxxx (standardized ideograph) Unified with U+xxxxx and a new source will be added to U+xxxxx.
 The new candidate entry should be deleted.
-Not unifiable, as shown by the evidence IRGN nciples and Procedures ersion 12(Draft3) Page 17 of 43 xxxx.
+Not unifiable, as shown by the evidence IRGN xxxx.
 Move to M-set.
 May be unifiable with xxxxx (M-set or D-set ideograph) Unified with xxxxx in M-set and a new source will be added to xxxxx.
 The new candidate entry should be deleted from D-Set.
 Unified with xxxxx in D-Set and a new source will be added to xxxxx.
 The new candidate entry should be removed from D-Set.
 Not unifiable, as shown by the evidence IRGN xxxx.
 Move to M-set.
-Checked against all ideographs in the standard, working set(s) submitted to WG2 and current working set with radical X and stroke count of $Y\pm 2$ for characters that cannot be described by IDS for automatic checking.
-Move to M-set, as two non-submitter member bodies (XX and YY) confirmed that this ideograph is not unifiable with any existing ideographs in the standard, working set(s) submitted to WG2, or current working set.
+Checked against all ideographs in the standard, working set(s) submitted to WG2 and current working set with radical X and stroke count of Y±2 for characters that cannot be described by IDS for automatic checking.
+Move to M-set, as two non-submitter reviewers (XX and YY) confirmed that this ideograph is not unifiable with any existing ideographs in the standard, working set(s) submitted to WG2, or current working set.
 Checking against ideographs with radical X may not be enough.
 This ideograph will also be checked against ideographs with radical Z. Evidence does not match glyph New evidence must be supplied or the character will be moved to D-set.
 Evidence not clear Character will be moved to D-set unless a clear evidence is supplied.